Abdullah-Saeed-BB/AI_database_analyzer/README.md

 # AI Database Analyzer
 The AI Database Analyzer is an system generate SQL queries, execute them and feed it to the LLM model to analyze the results.

 This branch is the local version which run the LLMs locally.
-If you want to use the LLM API version, please go to the [API branch](https://github.com/M-H-M-H/AI-database-analyzer/tree/api).
+If you want to use the LLM API version, please go to the [API-version](https://github.com/Abdullah-Saeed-BB/AI_database_analyzer/tree/API-version) branch.

 ## Tools

-### 🛠️ Tech Stack

 #### Backend
 ![FastAPI](https://img.shields.io/badge/FastAPI-005571?style=for-the-badge&logo=fastapi&logoColor=white)
 ![SQLAlchemy](https://img.shields.io/badge/SQLAlchemy-D71F00?style=for-the-badge&logo=sqlalchemy&logoColor=white)